christabor/MoAL/TASKS.md

 **This should be considered a living document.
 It will grow in size, becoming better organized as new details and fields of study are integrated**

 _Note:_ *completed tasks are [linked](#)*.
 Tasks are generally structured to be individual and atomic, but many build off of each other and are imported as new modules.
-Each file is formatted to have classes/definitions and then examples below in each file.
+Each file is formatted to have classes/definitions and then examples below.
 Each task and child task/category is designed to be as true to the hierarchy of understanding as possible; duplicate labels are thus removed for child elements, so that relationships are derived by simply mentally "traversing the tree", to build out the specific name.

 # Tasks